iDash3/idash3.github.io/_posts/2023-08-10-predicting-friends.md

 Alternatively, you can introduce biases.
 For instance, you might adjust the probability of returning to the original node or continuing further away from the starting point.

 This biased approach is termed [node2vec](https://arxiv.org/abs/1607.00653).

+### ML

+This information alone is quite useful!
+We can see how close users' are (cannot share bc of privacy).

+We can now use this encoded information information to train models and make super interesting predictions.
+I'll write next part reagarding the actual model implementation.

+### Predicting Friends

 Of course, this is a simplified explanation.
 The underlying math is intricate and fascinating.